fonbnk/docs/api-v2.md

     currencyType: CurrencyType;
     currencyCode: string;
     carrierCode?: string;
-    amount?: number;
+    countryIsoCode?: string; // required if currencyType is fiat amount?: number;
   };
   fieldsToCreateOrder: Record<string, any>; // union of required fields from deposit and payout